agnescameron/teaching-site/_posts/hunter/2020-04-13-simulation-and-games.md

 ### in class assignment
-Use Nicky Case's [*Loopy*] tool to construct a model of the system that you have brought to class today.
+Use Nicky Case's [*Loopy*](https://ncase.me/loopy/) tool to construct a model of the system that you recorded for your assignment.

 ### reading
 {{page.readings}}